Safety in your home

 - Three-pronged plugs ensure proper grounding for appliances and power tools.
 Never cut off the third prong.
 Replace any older cords that have non-polarized receptacles and don't have safety closures.
 These cords expose young children to shock hazards, as well as mouth and burn injuries.

-- Extension cords used outside should be specifically marked for such use.
+- While two-prong extension cords are for indoor-use only, three-prong extensions cords can be used both inside and outside.
 Improper use could result in a fire or shock hazard.

 - To decide where there is a potential for a cord overload, check the wattage rating on the cord.
 Then, add up the wattage ratings of all the products that will be operating at the same time on the cord.